Sexuality in Star Trek: LGBT in Star Trek

 Star Trek's original series did not have any explicitly LGBT characters, although in 2005 George Takei, who portrayed helmsman Lt.
 Hikaru Sulu, came out as gay.
 In October 2011, Zachary Quinto, who plays Spock in the rebooted feature film franchise, publicly came out as gay.
 He explained that, after the suicide of bisexual teenager Jamey Rodemeyer, he realized "that living a gay life without publicly acknowledging it is simply not enough to make any significant contribution to the immense work that lies ahead on the road to complete equality."

 Roddenberry once spoke of overcoming his own homophobia.
 In a 1991 interview with The Humanist, he remarked:

 According to The Advocate, Roddenberry promised that in the then-upcoming fifth season of TNG, gay crew members would appear on the show.
 Other stars of the franchise chimed in, with Leonard Nimoy (who played Spock) offering his support in a 1991 letter to the Los Angeles Times saying, "It is entirely fitting that gays and lesbians will appear unobtrusively aboard the Enterprise—neither objects of pity nor melodramatic attention."

 Roddenberry died soon after his interviews and the announced plans to have a gay crew member on TNG never materialized.
 Control of the Star Trek franchise fell to Rick Berman.
 While no gay crew members appeared on TNG, "The Outcast" was one episode that was intended to address the subject of sexual discrimination in the Star Trek universe.
-The episode featured Soren, a member of an androgynous race called the J'naii, who find the concept of gender primitive and offensive.
-Soren, unlike most others of her race, reveals to Commander Riker that she is inclined toward a female identity and is attracted to him.
-Riker and Soren begin a secret romantic relationship, and when her people discover this, she is arrested and subjected to "psychotectic therapy", by which she has all elements of gender eliminated, and loses her attraction to Riker.
 The episode was met with both praise and criticism from the LGBT community.
-In the case of the latter, criticism came from people who felt that it sanctioned the brainwashing therapy to which Soren was subjected, and others who felt that the creative staff abdicated their responsibility to exploring the issue.
-Actor Jonathan Frakes, who played Riker, also commented that the episode was not daring enough, in that Soren, who was played by Melinda Culea, should have been more evidently male.
+In the case of the latter, criticism came from people who felt that it sanctioned the brainwashing therapy, and others who felt that the creative staff abdicated their responsibility to explore the issue.